 Under Mallon's "Stock Ownership Encouragement Program," in August 1999, Messrs.
 Mallon and Ross borrowed \$1,585,018 and \$391,284, respectively, from Mallon that they used to exercise certain options owned by them.
 Messrs.
 Mallon and Ross issued promissory notes to Mallon in the noted amounts, which bore interest at the rate of 7.0% per annum, and were due August 31, 2004.
 In June 2001, the Compensation Committee reduced the amounts due under the notes to \$230,548 and \$56,914, respectively.
 In March 2002, Mr. Ross conveyed to Mallon his interest in certain Costa Rica real property in exchange for his promissory note.
 In April 2002, Mr. Mallon conveyed to Mallon an undivided 1% interest in Deep Gas in exchange for his promissory note.
-There are now no outstanding notes receivable from any of Mallon's directors or executive officers.
+As of September 30, 2002, there were no outstanding notes receivable from any of Mallon's directors or executive officers.

-For a description of additional transactions entered into between Mallon and certain of its directors, officers and shareholders, see "The Merger-Interests of Certain Persons in the Merger" on pages 36-38.
+For a description of additional transactions entered into between Mallon and certain of its directors, officers and shareholders, see "The Merger-Interests of Certain Persons in the Merger" on pages 35-37.